louisitvn/slate/source/index.html.md

 * Footer area
 * Testinomial area

-Users can simply choose an element, drag and drop them into the designer view and modify the element phrases to quickly make their own page.
+Users can simply choose an element, drag and drop it into the designer view, and modify the element’s content to quickly create their own page.

 ## Create a theme

-Beside the available templates for Emotsy Builder, you can also create your own theme for Emotsy Builder to improve your users experience.
-The idea of creating a theme is
+Besides the available templates in Emotsy Builder, you can also create your own custom theme to enhance your users’ experience.
+The idea behind creating a theme is:

-* Design a beautiful web page or email templte
+Design a beautiful web page or email template.

-* Break it into elements so that users can organize and customize them (drag and drop elements) the way they desire.
+Break it into elements so users can organize and customize them by dragging and dropping elements as they desire.

-Then specify your theme in the Emotsy Builder construction so that users will be able to choose the theme.
-Below are the steps to create a theme for Emotsy Builder
+Then, specify your theme during the Emotsy Builder initialization so users can select it.

+Steps to create a theme for Emotsy Builder:
-* Open your terminal
+Open your terminal.

-* Go to the `builderjs/` folder
+Navigate to the `builderjs/` folder.

-* Execute the following command to generate a theme skeleton `generate theme your_theme_name`
+Execute the following command to generate a theme skeleton:

+`
+generate theme your_theme_name
+`

-Once executed, it will create a theme folder namely your_theme_name containing sample templates for your theme, ready to modify.
+After running the command, a new folder named your_theme_name will be created, containing sample templates for your theme, ready for modification.

-**Note** The detailed specifications & guideline for working with a theme is still in development.
-Currently, Emotsy Builder team are working on this to publish more themes for Emotsy Builder users everyday.
-We will publish a comprehensive guideline soon so that any development team can create their own themes easily.
+Note: The detailed specifications and guidelines for working with themes are still under development.
+The Emotsy Builder team is actively working to publish more themes for users every day.
+A comprehensive guideline will be released soon to help development teams create their own themes with ease.

 # Server Script

+Setting up Emotsy Builder involves certain steps, especially when configuring the page that wraps around it and interacts with it.
+However, this is intended by design: Emotsy Builder is built to be fully customizable.

+For example, Emotsy Builder does not include any default **SAVE** or **EXPORT** buttons.
+You will need to add these buttons yourself and handle their click events.
+When the user clicks the **SAVE** button, it should call the builder's `getJson()` API method to retrieve the current design.
+From there, it's up to you to handle the result—for instance, by sending it via an AJAX request to a server-side script that saves it to local storage, a database management system (DBMS), or remote storage such as AWS S3.

+By creating the buttons yourself, you're not limited to Emotsy Builder's default style—you’re free to place them anywhere on your page and style them however you like.

 ## Save